mockery/mockery/README.markdown

 to the methods of such internal classes.
 As a result, there will be problems where a method parameter is defined to accept a value by reference (Mockery cannot detect this condition and will assume a pass by value on scalars and arrays).
+If references as internal class method parameters are needed, you should use the \Mockery\Configuration::setInternalClassMethodParamMap() method.

 The gotchas noted above are largely down to PHP's architecture and are assumed to be unavoidable.
-But - if you figure out a solution, let me know!
+But - if you figure out a solution (or a better one than what may exist), let me know!

 Quick Examples
 --------------